Comparison of random field discretizations for high-resolution Bayesian parameter identification in finite element elasticity: Conclusion

 Looking at the Monte Carlo error for each method, all three methods exhibit the classical $\mathcal{C} \simeq \varepsilon^{-2}$ behaviour expected from the multilevel MCMC algorithm.
 However, the hidden constant is found to differ quite significantly between the methods.
 The LAS approach consistently performs better in this regard, mainly due to its faster convergence of the acceptance rate resulting in better mixing of the Markov chains, and the smaller magnitude of the correction terms in the multilevel estimator.
 For these parameters, the LAS convergence appears even faster than theoretically expected.
 We currently have no explanation for this faster-than-expected convergence and merely note the observation.

-Overall, we conclude that all three methods provide qualitatively similar posterior estimates.
+For large-scale FE simulations with spatially heterogeneous materials, the choice of stochastic field discretization has a decisive impact on computational efficiency, even when posterior accuracy is comparable.
 Computationally, the LAS method exhibits better mixing than the wavelet and KL approaches at the fine levels of the multilevel algorithm.
 This results in a cost-to-error relation which has the same asymptotic rate for all methods, but a lower constant factor for the LAS method.
 The considerably larger dimensions used in the LAS expansion pose no issue due to the use of the pCN proposal distribution.
 Additionally, though negligible for low-resolution grids, its initialisation cost is far lower than that of the other two methods for very high-resolution grids.
 Its main drawback rather lies in the limited geometries for which LAS implementations currently exist.
 Between the other two methods, we observe that the KL method performs better than the wavelet approach, again with the same convergence rate but a smaller constant.